vibez-2k/caryon-d_Fullstack_Docs/fullstack.md

   - **Refining UI components**
   - **Managing folder structure**

+- This personalized feedback was incredibly helpful, allowing me to clearly see my strengths and the areas where I could improve.

 - Assigned smaller, focused tasks to refine these areas.
 This feedback-driven approach helped boost confidence in **problem-solving** and **debugging** real-world applications.

   <span style="color: skyblue;">Breaking down complex problems into manageable tasks is a key industry practice, ensuring that each component is thoroughly refined and optimized.</span>